smartHomeHub/SmartIR/docs/FAN.md

 # SmartIR Fan

-For this platform to work, we need a .json file containing all the necessary IR or RF commands.
-Find your device's brand code [here](FAN.md#available-codes-for-fan-devices) and add the number in the `device_code` field.
-If your device is not working, you will need to learn your own codes and place the .json file in `smartir/custom_codes/fan/` subfolders.
-Please note that the `device_code` field only accepts positive numbers.
-The .json extension is not required.
+Find your device's brand code [here](FAN_CODES.md) and add the number in the `device_code` field.
+If your device is not supported, you will need to learn your own IR codes and place them in the Json file in `smartir/custom_codes/fan` subfolder.
+Please refer to [this guide](CODES_SYNTAX.md) to find a way how to do it.
+Once you have working device file please do not forgot to submit Pull Request so it could be inherited to this project for other users.

 ## Configuration variables